Skip to main content

 Biography

-James Lee is Professor of English Law at The Dickson Poon School of Law.
-He is an Associate Academic Fellow of the Inner Temple and an academic member of the Property Litigation Association, Chancery Bar Association and the Property Bar Association.
-He regularly lectures for the Judicial College of England and Wales.
-James is co-editor of the leading text Hanbury & Martin’s Modern Equity, now its 22nd edition, and one of the incoming Editors of Legal Studies, the flagship journal of the Society of Legal Scholars.
+James Lee is Professor of English Law at The Dickson Poon School of Law, where he teaches several private law subjects.
+He is an Academic Bencher of the Honourable Society of the Inner Temple, and an academic member of the Property Litigation Association, Chancery Bar Association and the Property Bar Association.
+He regularly lectures on tort for the Judicial College of England and Wales.
+James is one of the General Editors of Legal Studies, the flagship journal of the Society of Legal Scholars.
 In recent years, his work has been cited by courts in England, Singapore, Hong Kong, Canada and Australia.

 Research interests